KristianColville1/tetromino-falls/README.md

 [Back to Top](#table-of-contents)
 ## Deployment
-### Local Machine
-I used [Ubuntu](https://ubuntu.com/) as my [operating system](https://en.wikipedia.org/wiki/Operating_system) so I could use the non windows version of the python programming language and access the normal [curses module](https://docs.python.org/3/howto/curses.html#the-python-curses-module).

-This decision was made to take advantage of the terminal template provided by [Code Institute](https://codeinstitute.net/ie/) for this project.

-Please visit the embedded links above for more information.
 ### Version Control
 I used [Visual Studio Code](https://code.visualstudio.com/) as a local repository and IDE & [GitHub](https://github.com/) as a remote repository.